aleenababy/LeetCode/README.md

 ## Overview

 Welcome to my LeetCode Solutions Repository!
 This repository contains my solutions to various problems on LeetCode.
-I have organized the solutions by problem number, making navigating and finding specific solutions easy.
+I have organized the solutions by shortening the problem, making navigating and finding specific solutions easy.

 ## Structure